 Fixed Implant Supported Arch Prothesis vs Traditional Removal Denture

 The fixed implant-supported prosthesis presents numerous advantages over traditional removable complete dentures.
-By stabilizing the prosthesis to the maximum degree possible, the dental implant solution effectively restores full oral function, comfort and esthetics, while minimizing bone loss and the devastating soft-tissue changes associated with edentulism.1 The protocol for delivering these full-arch restorations is relatively simple, and the positive impact this treatment definitvely has on patients cannot be overstated.
+By stabilizing the prosthesis to the maximum degree possible, the dental implant solution effectively restores full oral function, comfort and aesthetics, while minimizing bone loss and the devastating soft-tissue changes associated with edentulism.1 The protocol for delivering these full-arch restorations is relatively simple, and the positive impact this treatment definitively has on patients cannot be overstated.
 Implant supported full arch restorations are nothing short of life changing Patients who have suffered from tooth loss (edentulism) for years are simply thrilled when they experience the improved quality of life offered by a fixed restoration.2,3

 Fixed hybrid dentures, which attach to dental implants via screws, inserted through a titanium, gold or ceramic substructure, have been used to successfully restore fully edentulous patients for decades and are known to be lower cost.
 Fixed hybrid dentures are typically made of acrylic materials, which after years of experience, Dr. May and other top restorative dentists determined are suboptimal as long term restorative solutions.
-The acrylic fixed hybrid dentures’ durability and esthetics, leave much room for improvement, which is why Dr. Yuriy May offers full arch implant supported zirconia prosthesis restorations.
+The acrylic fixed hybrid dentures’ durability and aesthetics, leave much room for improvement, which is why Dr. Yuriy May offers full arch implant supported zirconia prosthesis restorations.

 There are three issues that can complicate the long-term success of the traditional fixed hybrid denture: